 The Department of State has an unwritten ‘30/60 day rule’ to help consular officers determine if someone has committed visa fraud.
 Even though this rule was developed by the Department of State, it is also used by USCIS when they are adjudicating applications within the United States.
 Foreign

-nationals coming to the US on tourist visa are subject to this “30/60 day rule.”
+nationals coming to the US on a tourist visa are subject to this “30/60 day rule.”

-This “30/60 day rule” makes it risky to apply for change of status or marriage based adjustment of status within 60 days of arriving in the US and very dangerous within 30 days of arriving.
+This “30/60 day rule” makes it risky to apply for a change of status or marriage-based adjustment of status within 60 days of arriving in the US and very dangerous within 30 days of arriving.

 3. What will happen if you are denied Adjustment of Status?

-If you enter the US on a tourist visa and got married, filed a I-130 Marriage Petition, either of the following two things will happen
+If you enter the US on a tourist visa and got married, filed an I-130 Marriage Petition, either of the following two things will happen

 - You can successfully apply for Adjustment of Status using the I-485 application after the marriage and live happily ever after; or